 Stephen undertook his medical training at the University of Bristol, qualifying in 1987.
 He initially trained in

 general surgery and became a Fellow of the Royal College of Surgeons of England in 1992.
 He then specialised in ENT Surgery and trained at

 the Royal National Throat, Nose and Ear Hospital in London and at hospitals in the South West of England.
 He became a Clinical Research Fellow at the University of Bristol and was awarded a

 prestigious national research prize for his study into the genetics of sinus disease.
-He was invited to present this work to a number of international conferences in
+He was invited to present this work to a number of international conferences in Europe and

 In 1999 he was awarded the pretigious Clinical Surgery Fellowship at the University of Toronto, Canada where he

 programme at the University.
 In 2002 he joined the ENT department at Wexham Park Hospital.

 In his NHS practice he undertakes general ENT clinics, a Children's ENT clinic and a Neck Lump clinic.
-He
+He is a

 Surgery Course for trainee surgeons in Bristol.
 He is married with three children and in his spare time he enjoys golf and skiing.